krakend/krakend-documentation/authorization/jwt-validation.md

 {{< /highlight >}}

 ## A complete running example
-The [KrakenD Playground](/docs/overview/playground/) demonstrates how to protect endpoints using JWT and includes an example ready to use using a [Single Page Application from Auth0](https://auth0.com/docs/applications/spa).
+The [KrakenD Playground](/docs/overview/playground/) demonstrates how to protect endpoints using JWT and includes two examples ready to use:

+- an integration with an external third party using a [Single Page Application from Auth0](https://auth0.com/docs/applications/spa)
+- an integration with an internal identity provider service (mocked) using a symmetric key algorithm and a signer middleware.

 To try it, [clone the playground](https://github.com/devopsfaith/krakend-playground) and follow the README.

 ## Supported hashing algorithms and cipher suites